 Baby back ribs are rubbed with everyday spices then marinated in the fridge for a few hours or up to overnight.
 After a few hours of baking in the oven at a low temperature (not heating up the kitchen, for the win!) they’re rendered succulent and fall apart-tender.
 Honestly, I cannot stress to you how tender the rib meat gets.
 Pull on the bone and it slides out completely clean.

 I think making ribs at home is something a lot of people find intimidating but honestly it couldn’t be simpler.
-I’ll show you!
+Don’t forget the homemade cornbread!
+I’ll show you how.

 How to Make This Recipe